 Kids just love being on those screens and hate having to turn them off!
 We parents (often guiltily) love how all becomes calm and quiet when our child disappears into the digital world.
 Oh the relief!
 Oh the guilt!!

-See the article Navigating Screen Use for some ideas to create balance in your home.
+See Part II of this article; Navigating Screen Use for some ideas to create balance in your home.

 This whole movement of TVs and now handheld devices has been moving so fast that none of us have had a chance to catch up.